Yassine El Mahsini

 Yassine El Mahsini (born 26 October 1993) is a Belgian-Moroccan basketball player who currently plays for AS Salé of the Division Excellence.

 Professional career

-El Mahsini joined the senior selection of BC Oostende in 2012, after playing in the junior ranks of the club before.
+El Mahsini joined the senior team of BC Oostende in 2012, after playing in the junior ranks of the club previously.
 Over two seasons, he appeared in 9 games in the Pro Basketball League.

 Since 2016, El Mahsini is a member of AS Salé.